Stay informed of strikes in Athens. — enet.gr

 Greeks abroad who parachute into Athens for a one-off report can sometimes be clouded by nostalgia, and information from foreign correspondents who live elsewhere is less reliable because they fly into Athens with the specific purpose of gathering “exciting” footage and do not understand the language and culture.
 As a result, they don’t ask the right questions, wrongly interpret what’s happening and end up portraying Greece and Greeks inaccurately.* Protesters are hostile toward foreign correspondents for this reason, and residents laugh at their ignorance and then try to undo or live with the damage.

 Photographers get published because they produce something amazing to look at, so it’s in their interest to file photos the public wants to see.
 Want to see what a Greek protest looks like 99.5 percent of the time?
-See photos 1-4 of The Guardian’s Slideshow from June 28, 2011.
-Everything after slide 4 depicts the other 0.5 percent.
+See Der Spiegel’s gallery from July 18, 2013; or 1-4 of The Guardian’s Slideshow from June 28, 2011.

 Editors must decide if stories are newsworthy, and what happens at the majority of protests would not make the cut.
 This is why you only see those few minutes.